0xHillside/0xHillside.github.io/_posts/2024-09-17-Pagers-Exploding.md

 \
 Thank you for reading <3
 \
-have a nice day fuckwit dont forget to turn your brain on
+have a nice day fuckwit don't forget to turn your brain on